slewis96/slewis96.github.io/README.md

 # Portfolio-3.0
-This is my profile website I use as a hub to update with any projects or websites I complete.
-For a look at the kind of README I've produced for individual projects see in folder "Circlegame"
+This is my profile website I use as interactive CV.

 ## TODO:
 - [x] Fix links to work one after another
 - [x] **Scroll snap**